 With our 97% success rate, we will help you navigate the regulations, submit your NDIN or GRAS filing, and liaise with the FDA on your behalf.
 Contact our expert regulatory team to get started today.

-Amy Mozingo, MS, is Director of Operations at GRAS Associates (a Nutrasource subsidiary).
+Amy Mozingo, MS, is Vice President of US Nutra Regulatory Sciences.
 She has over 15 years of experience in industry and consulting, holds a certificate as a Preventive Control Qualified Individual (PCQI), and is trained and experienced in ingredient approvals (GRAS, NDIN, FAP, CAP), product labelling, formulation reviews, and current good manufacturing requirements for dietary supplements.
-Amy is also an Associate with RNI Consulting and serves as international regulatory liaison for Nutrasource and GRAS Associates.
 Connect with Amy on LinkedIn.